Home Warranty Dishwasher Coverage: Repairs, Replacements & Exclusions

 Will a home warranty replace my dishwasher if it can't be repaired?

-Yes, most home warranty companies will authorize a replacement if a covered repair is not feasible — for example, if parts are unavailable or repair costs exceed the unit's value.
-However, replacement is subject to your plan's per-appliance coverage cap, which can range from $500 to $4,000 depending on your provider and plan tier.
-Premium or high-end dishwasher owners may face out-of-pocket costs if the replacement cap doesn't cover the full retail price of a comparable model.
+Yes, most home warranty companies will authorize a replacement if a covered repair is not feasible.
+However, replacement is subject to your plan's per-appliance coverage cap, which ranges from about $500 to $4,000 in 2026 depending on your provider and plan tier.
+With typical 2026 dishwasher replacement costs of $650 to $1,250 including installation, most mid-tier plans will cover a standard replacement, but premium dishwasher owners may face out-of-pocket costs.

 Does a home warranty cover dishwasher leaks?

 Dishwasher leaks are covered if they originate from a failed internal component, such as a water inlet valve, pump seal, or hose connection that broke down due to normal wear.
-Leaks caused by improper installation, physical damage, or a worn door gasket (which is often excluded) may not be covered.
-Secondary damage to your floors or cabinetry caused by the leak is also typically excluded from home warranty coverage — that falls under homeowners insurance.
+Leaks caused by improper installation, physical damage, or a worn door gasket (often excluded) may not be covered.
+Secondary damage to your floors or cabinetry caused by the leak is also typically excluded from home warranty coverage and falls under homeowners insurance instead.

 Are portable or countertop dishwashers covered by home warranties?

 In almost all cases, no. Standard home warranty plans are designed to cover permanently installed, built-in dishwashers only.
-Portable and countertop models are treated as small kitchen appliances rather than permanent home systems and are excluded from most plans.
-If you own a portable unit, your best options are the manufacturer's warranty, a retailer protection plan, or checking with your provider about any available add-on coverage.
+Portable and countertop models are treated as small kitchen appliances and are excluded from most plans.
+If you own a portable unit, your best options are the manufacturer's warranty, a retailer protection plan, or asking your provider in writing about any available add-on coverage.

-What is the best home warranty for dishwasher coverage?
+What is the best home warranty for dishwasher coverage in 2026?

-American Home Shield consistently ranks among the top choices for dishwasher coverage, with per-appliance caps up to $4,000 on their ShieldPlatinum plan and coverage for pre-existing conditions that other providers exclude.
-Choice Home Warranty and AFC Home Club also offer solid coverage with caps up to $3,000.
-The "best" option for you depends on your dishwasher's age, brand value, and whether you want a comprehensive combination plan or appliance-only coverage.
+American Home Shield consistently ranks among the top choices for dishwasher coverage, with per-appliance caps up to $4,000 on ShieldPlatinum and coverage for undetectable pre-existing conditions that other providers exclude.
+First American offers up to $3,500 per appliance on its Starter and Essential plans, and 2-10 Home Buyers Warranty's Pinnacle plan covers up to $2,000 per appliance.
+The right choice depends on your dishwasher's age, brand value, and whether you want a comprehensive combination plan or appliance-only coverage.
 Always compare at least three providers and review dishwasher-specific coverage limits before purchasing.

 Compare Home Warranty Options in Ohio